programmercv/resume_exporter/README.md

 r.to_json # returns all attributes as json r.to_xml # returns all attributes as xml

-# you can access individual attributes like:
+# you can access individual attributes:

 r.first_name
 r.last_name